-We allocate places for our activities and events, including or classes and workshops, on a 'first come first served' basis following announcement; once fully booked, we may operate a waiting list.
+We allocate places for our activities and events, including or classes and workshops, on a 'first come first served' basis, by receipt of Booking Form, following announcement; once fully booked, we may operate a waiting list.
 Our activities are announced on a rolling basis, so no matter when you join, some activities may already be fully subscribed.
-New members are encouraged to complete an Annual Expression of Interest Form on joining, telling us which activities are of interest, so we can send relevant information when new activities and events come available.
+Our activities and events are announced via our Focal Points Newsletter and any current Booking/Application Forms can be found in the Members Document Library on the website.

 We do not offer classes specifically for children.
 You must be aged 16+ to apply for membership of the Shropshire Art Society and attend its classes and events.

 Some of our events and activities (not our classes and workshops, nor exhibiting in our exhibitions) are open to members and their guests.
-You may attend on these occasions at the invitation of a member, who must arrange to pay any relevant fee on your behalf.
+You may attend on these occasions at the invitation of a member who must book your place and arrange to pay any relevant fee on your behalf.

 Please visit our Join us! page for all the details.

 The voluntary nature of our organisation — we offer a wide range of activities run by a large team of volunteers — means that we are not currently able to operate a centralised ‘online subscription, bookings and payments system’.
-We therefore ask our members to download our forms (PDFs) from our website or via our Focal Points Newsletter, print, complete, sign and return them with separate cheque payments for each activity or event.
+We therefore ask our members to download our forms (PDFs) from our website or via our Focal Points Newsletter, print, complete, sign and return them with payment or with indication (via a tick box on the form) that payment has been made online using PayPal.
 If you do not have the facility to print a form, you can request a paper copy from the relevant contact given on the form or on the website.
-If you are unable to pay by cheque, you may also contact us and we will do our best to help you find a solution.
+You may pay either by cheque or by PayPal (with your PayPal account or the PayPal 'guest checkout' facility); if you wish to pay by PayPal in either of these ways, you can do it from our Payments page.

 Please read the instructions at the foot of the Our Artists page here about how to send us your image for inclusion.
-Members can request to change their image once each year, if they wish, using the same method.
+We invite all members to change their image once each year (usually in February/March time), if they wish, using the same method.